klinquist/klinquist.github.io/waterheater.md

 I could publish or subscribe to any topic.
 That means I could publish payloads to `/desired`, changing the settings on anyone's water heater or thermostat.
 I really should have just renamed everyone's devices to **pwned.**

 Today, I had a call with Rheem, and talked about how I discovered what I did and gave them several recommendations.
-I told them I didn't want anything in return.
-I did request that they grant a user access to their own device's `/reported` topic, for nerdy data-gatherers like myself.
+Rheem does not offer a bug bounty, and my only request was for them to grant a user access to their own device's `/reported` topic, for nerdy data-gatherers like myself.
+We'll see if that happens.

 Obviously, that admin account password was changed by Rheem shortly after I got off the call with them.
-JWTs have been revoked, but for now, my MQTT connection capturing my water heater stream is still open.
+JWTs have been revoked.
+For now, however, my MQTT connection capturing my water heater stream is still open.